 Brazil nuts are an excellent dietary source of selenium.
 You should prefer consuming Brazil nuts than taking supplements.
 Whole foods contain more than just a compound.
 Food provides many elements that act synergistically.
 So, food may be more effective than supplements!

-Certainly, selenium in Brazil nuts has potent antioxidant activities protecting the quality of sperm in men and the reproductive system from aging in women.
+Certainly, selenium in Brazil nuts has potent antioxidant activities, protecting the reproductive system from aging in women and men.
 On the other hand, Brazil nuts contain lots of other antioxidant compounds, as well.
 For instance, Brazil nuts contain phenolic compounds, such as gallic acid, ellagic acid, vanillic acid, protocatechuic acid, catechin, and many more.

 Therefore, food should be your primary source of antioxidants.
 There are studies that supplementation with antioxidant vitamins didn’t improve oocyte quality and pregnancy rates in women undergoing IVF or ICSI treatment.